decert-me/rareskills-solana-course/src/en/chapter_12.md

 Just as mentioned earlier, it returns empty data for our local validator.

-We can also obtain the public key of the StakeHistory sysvar from the Anchor Typescript client by replacing ou**r** StakeHistory_PublicKey variable with anchor.web3.SYSVAR_STAKE_HISTORY_PUBKEY.
+We can also obtain the public key of the StakeHistory sysvar from the Anchor Typescript client by replacing our `StakeHistory_PublicKey` variable with anchor.web3.`SYSVAR_STAKE_HISTORY_PUBKEY`.

 ### RecentBlockhashes sysvar